cohere-ai/sandbox-conversant-lib/README.md

 ## Documentation
 Full documentation can be found [here](https://cohere-ai.github.io/sandbox-conversant-lib/).

+## Get Support

+If you have any questions or comments, please file an issue or reach out to us on [Discord](discord.gg/co-mmunity).

 ## Contributing Guidelines
 If you would like to contribute to this project, please read [`CONTRIBUTORS.md`](CONTRIBUTORS.md)